gnietof/QREST/README.md

 Java implementation of a REST client for IBM Quantum.

+👷**Note**.
+The circuits package includes a set of classes for defining a QuantumCircuit.
+It is a **work in progress** and not intented to provide an alternative to Qiskit by any means.
+The idea is being able to define QuantumCircuits in Java so that the generated Python code can later be transpiled into QASM.

+QREST consists of two parts (excluding the above mentioned circuits):
+- QiskitRuntimeService.
+A set of classes which allow the execution of Quantum circuits from Java using the REST API provided by IBM.
+- TranspilationService.
+Because I am not allowed to use the transpilation service in the Cloud, I created a small piece of code which provides a 'local transpilation service'.
+This service provides also a small set of additional functions which currently are:
+	- Transpilation.
+Provided a QuantumCircuit created as the result of the execution of a piece of Python code, returns the QASM3 code which can then be executed using the REST API.
+ 	- Layout.
+Same as above but in this case, the provided observables are also returned with the layouts in the transpiled circuit applied.
+    - Simulation (estimator and sampler).
+In this case the Python code is executed in the AerSimulator and the results provided back to the caller.
+    - Draw.
+Finally, this service accepts a Python code generating a QuantumCircuit and returns an image showing the Matplotlib version of the circuit.
+A parameter allows to indicate if the original or the transpiled circuits have to be drawn.

 ## Examples
 We will be using a static instance of the ObjectMapper.
 We will also create a instance of the `QiskitRuntimeService` class which includes all the methods for interfacing with IBM Quantum backends.